Dr. Anthony Fauci: ‘Story not over yet’ on boosters after FDA vote

 Dr. Fauci also said regulators will receive more data to discuss boosters for the Moderna and Johnson & Johnson versions of the vaccine in the coming weeks.

+Dr. Collins said the NIH is also trying to figure out if people can mix and match by getting a booster from a different drugmaker than the one that made their initial dose or doses.

+Advisers to the Centers for Disease Control and Prevention will have a say on boosters later this week.
+The CDC’s Advisory Committee on Immunization Practices will potentially draw in the lines of what it means to be at high risk and in need of a booster.
+For instance, they might discuss whether teachers should get the vaccine, especially if they work with children under age 12 who aren’t eligible or the shots.

-Boosters aside, Mr. Biden is using mandates on parts of the workforce to try and lift the rate of initial vaccination before the colder months when respiratory diseases tend to proliferate.
+Mr. Biden is using mandates on parts of the workforce to try and lift the rate of initial vaccination before the colder months when respiratory diseases tend to proliferate.
 Roughly 55% of the U.S. population is fully vaccinated and about a quarter of those eligible for the shots — over 70 million people — have refused to get at least one dose so far.

 Dr. Fauci said getting people vaccinated with their initial course is vital to controlling the pandemic.